Our Administrative Staff oversees billing, personnel, development, and marketing for the Center.

 Julie has a BA in Studio Art with a minor in Managerial Economics from the University of California at Davis and an MFA in Painting from the University of New Hampshire.
 She currently serves as Treasurer for the Voices in Contemporary Art (VoCA) board of directors and was most recently Museum & Conservation Liaison at True Vue Inc. Julie previously worked at the Smithsonian, where she launched the programming, interpretation, and outreach for the Lunder Conservation Center.

 Amy Heuer is responsible for CCAHA’s publications, including Art-i-facts, a newsletter of ideas and information relevant to the conservation world, and FOCUS, a monthly publication highlighting specific treated objects.
-She also writes the annual report, manages the website, sends e-newsletters, and manages the Center's social media.
+She also manages the website, sends e-newsletters, and manages the Center's social media.

 Laura Hortz Stanton is Executive Director of CCAHA.
 Laura assumes this role after having served seven years as CCAHA’s Director of Preservation Services.
 In this position, she conducted vulnerability and needs assessments, formulated disaster plans for museums, libraries, and other institutions, and taught preservation classes.
 Under her leadership, the Preservation Services Department implemented and presented educational programs on preservation planning across the country.
 She is the Vice Chair of the American Institute for Conservation’s (AIC) Collections Care Network, is a member of the AIC Conservation Emergency Response Team, and is an active member of the Field Services Alliance of the American Association for State and Local History.